 What is Morlais?

 Morlais is a Menter Môn project which aims to benefit local communities, the economy and help tackle climate change by using renewable energy to generate clean low carbon electricity.

 The Morlais project manages a 35 km2 area of seabed off the coast of Holy Island, Anglesey and has the potential to put Ynys Môn on the map in terms of tidal stream energy.

-The first stage of the project has focussed on securing consent from Welsh Government and Natural Resources Wales.
-Community and stakeholder consultation and engagement has been a key part of this process.
-The consent application was submitted in the autumn of 2019 and a decision is expected by Welsh Ministers during the second half of 2021.
+The first stage of the project focussed on securing consent from Welsh Government and Natural Resources Wales.
+Community and stakeholder consultation and engagement was key part of this process.
+The application was submitted in the autumn of 2019 consent was awarded in December 2021.

 What is Menter Môn?